n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.openweathermap.md

 # OpenWeatherMap

-The OpenWeatherMap node allows you to automate work in OpenWeatherMap, and integrate OpenWeatherMap with other applications. n8n has built-in support for a wide range of OpenWeatherMap features, including returning weather data.
+The OpenWeatherMap node allows you to automate work in OpenWeatherMap, and integrate OpenWeatherMap with other applications. n8n supports retrieving current and upcoming weather data with OpenWeatherMap.

 On this page, you'll find a list of operations the OpenWeatherMap node supports and links to more resources.